benjymous/annotations/sandman/sandman.48.md

 Meatballs (Kuftete)

-1# groud lamb
+1# ground lamb
 3 beaten eggs
 1 clove garlic minced (pulverized)
 3 cups crushed bread crumbs
 1/4 cup mint
 1/2 tsp cinnamon
 2 teaspoons flour
 dash of salt

-Combine everthing, cover for an hour and a half, make into 1 inch balls, fry in a skillet with oil.
+Combine everything, cover for an hour and a half, make into 1 inch balls, fry in a skillet with oil.

 -------------------------------------